 Claire studied baroque violin with Monica Huggett and Pavlo Beznosiuk at the Royal Academy of Music, London and baroque and classical violin with Lucy van Dael at the Conservatorium van Amsterdam.
 In 2016 she was elected Associate of the Royal Academy of Music, London (ARAM), for her significant contribution to the music profession.

-Claire is leader of the Irish Baroque Orchestra with which she regularly performs as soloist to critical acclaim.
-She has led Florilegium, I Fagiolini, English Touring Opera, The Kings Consort, and Camerata Kilkenny.
-She has co-led the Academy of Ancient Music and played principal second with The English Concert.
-Claire has an extensive discography, including a highly acclaimed CD of Bach’s Double Violin Concerto with Monica Huggett and IBO and more recently, a recording of Telemann’s concerto for two violins and bassoon.
-Claire is passionate about music education and is teacher of baroque violin at the Royal Irish Academy of Music.
+Claire is leader of the Irish Baroque Orchestra with which she regularly performs as soloist and often as director, to critical acclaim.
+She has led Florilegium, I Fagiolini, English Touring Opera, The Kings Consort and Camerata Kilkenny and co-led the Academy of Ancient Music and The English Concert.
+Claire has an extensive discography, including a highly acclaimed CD of Bach’s Double Violin Concerto with Monica Huggett and IBO, and Flights of Fantasy with IBO chamber soloists which was chosen by Newyorker.com as one of the most memorable moments in music for 2010.

 2019 performance highlights include a highly successful Music Network tour of Bach sonatas, with the award-winning French harpsichordist, Benjamin Alard and directing, to critical acclaim, the Irish Baroque Orchestra in an all-female baroque composers programme.